 - RE taught is the Local Authority agreed syllabus and worship reflects the Anglican tradition.

 Voluntary Controlled schools undergo a separate denominational inspection in addition to the Ofsted inspection arrangements.
 This is known as a SIAMS Inspection (Statutory Inspection of Anglican and Methodist Schools).
-The purpose of this inspection is to ensure that the school is fulfilling the Trust Deed that established it in the first place.
+These take place approximately every five years and explore the question, “How effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?”

 Rev Richard Curtis, Team Rector for the Cannings and Redhorn Team at his Licensing Service on 8th June, 2017 with the Right Reverend Nicholas Holtam, Bishop of Salisbury, and the Venerable Sue Groom, the Archdeacon of Wiltshire.